Great Molasses Flood: Flood

-The Boston Globe reported that people "were picked up by a rush of air and hurled many feet".
+As molasses is a non-Newtonian fluid, its viscosity changes under stress, thinning and flowing quickly under pressure and heat.
+During the flood, this shear-thinning resulted in unexpected speed.
+A 2013 article in Scientific American stated: "A wave of molasses does not behave like a wave of water. [...]
+A wave of molasses is even more devastating than a typical tsunami.
+In 1919 the dense wall of syrup surging from its collapsed tank initially moved fast enough to sweep people up and demolish buildings, only to settle into a more gelatinous state that kept people trapped."The Boston Globe reported that people "were picked up by a rush of air and hurled many feet".
 Others had debris hurled at them from the rush of sweet-smelling air.
 A truck was picked up and hurled into Boston Harbor.
 After the initial wave, the molasses became viscous, exacerbated by the cold temperatures, trapping those caught in the wave and making it even more difficult to rescue them.
 About 150 people were injured, and 21 people and several horses were killed.
 Some were crushed and drowned by the molasses or by the debris that it carried within.
 The wounded included people, horses, and dogs; coughing fits became one of the most common ailments after the initial blast.
 Edwards Park wrote of one child's experience in a 1983 article for Smithsonian:

 Aftermath

 First to the scene were 116 cadets under the direction of Lieutenant Commander H. J. Copeland from USS Nantucket, a training ship of the Massachusetts Nautical School (now the Massachusetts Maritime Academy) that was docked nearby at the playground pier.
 The cadets ran several blocks toward the accident and entered into the knee-deep flood of molasses to pull out the survivors, while others worked to keep curious onlookers from getting in the way of the rescuers.
 The Boston Police, Red Cross, Army, and Navy personnel soon arrived.
-Some nurses from the Red Cross dived into the molasses, while others tended to the injured, keeping them warm and feeding the exhausted workers.
+Some nurses from the Red Cross dove into the molasses, while others tended to the injured, keeping them warm and feeding the exhausted workers.
 Many of these people worked through the night, and the injured were so numerous that doctors and surgeons set up a makeshift hospital in a nearby building.
 Rescuers found it difficult to make their way through the syrup to help the victims, and four days elapsed before they stopped searching; many of the dead were so glazed over in molasses that they were hard to recognize.
 Other victims were swept into Boston Harbor and were found three to four months after the disaster.